ageller/ShinyLinkageAnalysis/README.md

 # Shiny Linkage Analysis
 A Shiny app to investigate Pearson's correlations in biometric data.

-This app can be run in a standard R session within this directory by typing the following commands in a terminal:
+This app can be run in a standard R session within the root directory of this repo by typing the following commands in a terminal:
 ```
 $ R
 > library(shiny)
 > runApp()
 ```

-The Shiny app uses R functions that can also operate outside the Shiny app, for instance within RStudio:
+You can also use the same functions outside the Shiny app (for instance within RStudio):

 ```
 # First, load in the R script